-7.03 Open competitive Bidding, shall take the form of ICB above specific CDB monetary thresholds, detailed on CDB's website, to further competition and in turn VfM outcomes.
-It may be used below the relevant threshold if it is deemed to be the appropriate selection method in the context of the Project, procurement and markets in question.
+7.03 Open competitive Bidding, shall normally take the form of ICB above CDB's indicative monetary thresholds, detailed on CDB's website, to further competition and in turn VfM outcomes.
+It may be used below the relevant indicative threshold if it is deemed to be the appropriate selection method in the context of the Project, procurement and markets in question.
 ICB requires opportunities to be internationally advertised in accordance with Paragraph 6.15 and the use of CDB's SPDs in accordance with Paragraph 6.18.